 The Student Services Department offers a variety of programming for district students.
 The department includes special education, preschool, and alternative education programming.
 Services and programs are available for students grades preschool through high school, and beyond for students with disabilities who have not received a diploma.
 Special education services are provided for students 0 through the age of 26.

 The Hazel Park Alternative Programs include the Advantage Program Elementary and Middle School.
-Hazel Park Alternative High School includes students 9th grade through 20 years.
+Hazel Park Alternative High School includes students from 9th grade through 20 years.

 Preschool programs are located at the Webster Early Childhood Building.
 For preschool-aged children (3-4), we offer the Preschool Academy, which uses Creative Curriculum for instruction.
 Also available is the Great Start Readiness Program for four-year-old children, which uses the High Scope Curriculum for instruction.
 Additionally, Head Start classrooms are offered for students up to four-years-old.